Dustin Pedroia Undergoes ‘Successful’ Knee Surgery; Here’s His Timetable

-Dustin Pedroia is joining Hanley Ramirez on the rehab train.
+Dustin Pedroia is joining Hanley Ramirez and Eduardo Rodriguez on the rehab train.

 The Boston Red Sox second baseman underwent a “successful cartilage restoration procedure” on his left knee Wednesday at the Hospital for Special Surgery in New York, the team announced.